Data fusion methods for the heterogeneity of treatment effect and confounding function: Introduction

-In connection with the existing literature, \citet{yang2020combining} developed integrative causal analyses of the average treatment effect by calibrating auxiliary information from the validation sample, namely the trial sample in our context, to the big main sample with unmeasured confounders for efficiency gain.
+\textit{{Data Fusion}}. \citet{yang2020combining} developed integrative causal analyses of the average treatment effect by calibrating auxiliary information from the validation sample to the big main sample with unmeasured confounders for efficiency gain.
 However, their approach requires the validation and main samples to be comparable in providing consistent estimators of auxiliary parameters.
-This requirement may be stringent because randomized controlled trials often have strict inclusion and exclusion criteria lending their underlying population different from the observational population \citep{stuart2015assessing}.
-Another line of research of combining trial and observational study is to generalize the average treatment effects from trials to the target population \citep{buchanan2018generalizing,lee2021improving}, where the observational sample provides a representative covariate distribution of the target population.
-As a by-product of the proposed data integration framework, we derive an efficient plug-in estimator of the population average treatment effect by averaging the estimated heterogeneous treatment effect over the representative observational sample.
-Most existing methods for generalizing the treatment effect from trial to a target population rely on the overlap assumption on the covariate distribution between the trial and observational samples.
-Our method does not require the overlap assumption but utilizes parametric structural assumptions on the heterogeneity of treatment effects, thus offering an alternative means for causal generalization.
+This requirement may be stringent because randomized controlled trials often have strict inclusion and exclusion criteria lending their patient compositions different from the observational population \citep{stuart2015assessing}. \citet{yang2023elastic} pretested the comparability between trial and observational studies and customized the subsequent analysis based the pretest result.
+Another line of research for combining trial and observational studies is to generalize the average treatment effect from trials to the target population (\citealp{buchanan2018generalizing,lee2021improving}; \citealp{lee2022doubly}), where the observational sample provides a representative covariate distribution of the target population. \citet{yang2022rwd} and \citet{colnet2024causal} provided comprehensive reviews.
+As a by-product of the proposed framework, we derive an efficient plug-in sample estimator of the population average treatment effect in the data integration context.
+Most existing methods rely on the overlap assumption of the covariate distribution between the trial and observational samples.
+Our method does not require the overlap assumption but utilizes parametric structural assumptions on the HTE, thus offering an alternative means for causal generalization.
+Nonetheless, we add a caveat that the lack of overlap renders the structural assumptions fragile, and one relies on model extrapolation.
+In practice, we still advocate checking the overlap assumption for generalizing the treatment effect from trial to a target population.

+\textit{{Projection Parameters}}{.
+In clinical applications, parametric models are preferable for their straightforward interpretability.
+We operate under the assumption that the structural models are parametric and are correctly specified.
+However, in cases of misspecification, they can still be interpreted as projection parameters---the projection of nonparametric structural models onto a constrained model space.
+Projection-based interpretation has gained popularity and facilitates deriving nonparametric efficient scores for the projection parameters \citep[e.g.,][]{neugebauer2005prefer,chernozhukov2018generic,kennedy2019robust,kennedy2021semiparametric}.
+Unlike these approaches, our semiparametric efficiency scores take into account the constraints on the structural parameters imposed by the identification assumptions.
+Semiparametric efficiency for models subject to constraints can be of independent interest.}